issp-center-dev/DCore/doc/tutorial/srvo3_openmx/openmx.rst

 .. note::

-   This tutorial requires large computational resources or the long simulation time.
+   This tutorial requires large computational resources or long simulation time.

 SCF computation and Wannier with OpenMX
 ---------------------------------------